 Starting a workflow manually

-- Open the folder that contains the file you want to use to start the workflow.
+- Open the folder that contains the file or files you want to use to start the workflow.

-- Hover over the file you want, then click the ellipsis (…) to display the More Options menu.
+- For a single file, hover over the file you want, then click the ellipsis (…) to display the More Options menu.

 - Click Start a Workflow.
 The Select a Workflow window opens.